 White noise is the sound that blocks any environmental noises that can prove to be detrimental to the baby’s sleep.

 For instance, the sound of a fan running or a white noise machine helps cancel out other noises coming from in or around your home.

 Some babies also respond well to light and soothing music meant for instigating sleep and reducing the effect of unwanted sounds.

 6. Put Baby to Bed Drowsy, But Awake

-After you create a soothing environment for your baby (in a dark space, at a comfortable temperature) and run through your soothing bedtime routine, make sure you are putting your baby down to sleep when they are nice and sleepy, but still actually awake.
+After you create a soothing environment for your baby (in a dark space, at a comfortable temperature) and run through your soothing bedtime routine, make sure you are putting your baby down to sleep when they are nice and sleepy but still actually awake.

-But by instilling a few healthy sleep habits now, your baby (and the rest of your family!) whole family will be enjoying a good night’s sleep in no time!
+But by instilling a few healthy sleep habits for your newborn now, your baby (and the rest of your family!) whole family will be enjoying a good night’s sleep in no time!